xy-daisy/SephiriaAutoCombat/README.md

 `PauseInCastMode` (default on) stands the mod down for the whole of cast mode, which is what the game expects and also keeps it from redirecting the spell you aim by hand; auto-attack resumes the frame cast mode ends.

+**Enemies that have not landed yet are not targets** (v1.0.3).
+Spawned enemies are lifted to height 20 (falling) or 133 (summon / explosion) with their AI disabled *before* they enter the combat list, so the old filter - death, targetable flag, faction, distance - happily locked onto something still mid-air or not visible at all.
+The lock now skips a unit whose altitude is above `Targeting.SpawnPendingHeight` (default 5, the same cutoff the game's own proximity mine uses), both while scanning and while re-validating a held target.
+If such a unit is the only thing around, the mod stops attacking rather than swinging at air.

 **Diagnosable, not guesswork**: every path that can stop attacking reports why - switched off, no target, out of range (with the distance and the measured limit), yielded (naming which